What Constitutes a High Risk Work Licence (HRWL) Under AU Work Health and Safety Regulations?

 How Does HRWL Renewal Differ Across Australian Jurisdictions?

-- Fee Payment: VIC $75 | NSW $60 | QLD $55 (GST-inclusive)
+- Fee Payment: Indicative renewal fees: VIC $75 | NSW $60 | QLD $55 (GST-inclusive).
+Fees and concessions vary; verify current amounts with your regulator.

 — Prof. Alan Waters, Curtin University Centre for Occupational Safety